 Rebuttal: This is very misguided.
 Look at the history about how men were not allowed to examine women’s private parts before 1800’s again.
+Check out history of modern gynecology.
 There is no evidence that they examined women’s genitals in the bible.
 You can examine one spot of skin to diagnose a skin disorder.
 I had chicken pox twice and the doctors did not examine my whole body.
 I spoke to the director of a purity ministry that helps with men who have sexual addictions about the leprosy argument and he thought it was lame.
 He said it was true that priests examined women for contagious diseases, but that there is no indication that they examined female genitalia and that the Hebrew people were far more modest than the surrounding nations.
 He also shared that it would be unthinkable for them to examine women like a gynecologist does today.
 I have included a theological rebuttal to this argument from a Christian man, Billy who is an expert on the bible below and a rebuttal from a Christian counselor who has worked with men who had sexual addictions below.

 Concerning the Levitical priest argument for performing gynecological exams on women, it is pretty lame.
 It assumes that the priests examined women (which they probably did for contagious diseases such as leprosy) but there is no indication in the Bible that they inspected female genitalia.
 The Hebrew people were far more modest than the surrounding nations.
 It would be unthinkable for them to examine women like a gynecologist does today. - Christian Counselor Who Has Worked With Men With Sexual Addictions